Zamiell/stardew-valley/Min-Max_Guide.md

 - Chop wood until around 4-6 energy left.
 - Kill weeds + grass until around 1:00 AM to 1:30 AM, depending on how many Mixed Seeds you have.
 (You want to hoe and plant and water all of the Mixed Seeds before 2 AM and passing out.)
 - Head back to your house and ship everything except:
-  - stone
+  - Stone
-  - wood
+  - Wood
-  - coal
+  - Coal
-  - 20 fiber
+  - 20 Fiber
 - Note that:
   - You should sell all foraging items (except for Spring Onions).
 Worry about the Community Center quest later on, because we need as much money as possible for tomororw.
   - Normally, we eat Leeks, Dandelions, and food from the garbage cans instead of selling them, since they have a low GPE.
 However, today as an exception to the rule, since we need money very badly.